Equivalences induced by infinitely generated silting modules

+In the context of a triangulated category $\D$ endowed with the shift functor $-[1]:\D\to\D$ (e.g. $\D=\Der R$ the derived category of the category of $R$-modules), a \textsl{t-structure} is a pair $(\A,\B)$ of full subcategories if $\D$ such that \begin{enumerate} \item $\Hom_\D(\A,\B[-1])=0$. \item $\A\subseteq\A[-1]$ (or equivalently $\B[-1]\subseteq\B$). \item For every $X\in\D$ there is a triangle $X'\to X\to X''\stackrel{+}\to$, where $X'\in\A$ and $X''\in\B[-1]$. \end{enumerate} The \textsl{heart} of a t-structure $(\A,\B)$ is defined to be the subcategory $\CH=\A\cap\B$.
+We recall that the heart $\CH$ is an abelian category.
+Note that the definition of a t-structure implies immediately that the inclusion functors $\A\to\D$ and $\B\to\D$ have a right, respectively a left adjoint.
+For more informations about torsion pairs and t-structures one can consult \cite[Chapter I, Section 2]{HRS}.

 One of the central results in Tilting Theory is the Tilting Theorem, \cite[Theorem 3.5.1]{Colby_Fuller:2004}, which states that if $(\T,\F)$ the torsion theory generated by a finitely presented (i.e. classical) tilting right $R$-module $T$ then there exists a torsion theory $(\mathcal{X},\mathcal{Y})$ in the category of right $E$-modules ($E$ is the endomorphism ring of $T$) and a pair of equivalences Such a pair of equivalences is called a \textsl{counter-equivalence}.
 It was proved in \cite{CET} that the existence of a counter equivalence is strongly related to the existence of a classical tilting module which generates $\T$.
-However, if $T$ is an infinitely generated tilting module then it induces a torsion theory $(\T,\F)$ and the functors $\Hom_R(T,-)_{|T}$ and $\Ext^1_R(T,-)$ are fully faithful, \cite{Baz1}, \cite{fac1}, \cite{fac2}.
-The quasi-inverses of the functors are induced by $-\otimes_ET$ and $\Tor_1^E(T,-)$.
-Moreover, it was proved in \cite{Baz1} that these equivalences are better described in the corresponding derived categories.
-At the level of derived category, if $\mathcal{H}$ is the heart of the $t$-structure associated to a torsion theory generated by a classical tilting module then it is equivalent to a the category of right $E$-modules.
-We refer to \cite{PS} for a general study of the hearts induced by torsion theories.
-Moreover, it was proved that the heart of the $t$-structure associated to a torsion theory is equivalent to a module category if the torsion class is generated by a module $T$ which has a projective presentation $P^{-1}\to P^{0}\to T\to 0$ such that the associated complex $\BP=\dots\to 0\to P^{-1}\to P^{0}\to 0\to\cdots$ has some special properties (it is a compact and silting) in the derived category (\cite{CMT}, \cite{HKM}, \cite{MT}, \cite{PS1}).
-In particular, the support $\tau$-tilting modules introduced in \cite{AIR} admit such a projective presentation.
+In the case of infinitely generated tilting modules, versions of Tilting Theorem was formulated at the level of for derived category in \cite{Baz1} and \cite{BMT}.
+The main idea is that every tilting module $S$ is equivalent to a good tilting module $T\in\Mod{R}$ which induces an equivalence between the derived category $\Der{R}$ and a subcategory of the derived category $\Der{\End(T)}$.
+This equivalence also induces a counter equivalence at the level of module categories, i.e. the functors $\Hom_R(T,-)_{|\T}$ and $\Ext^1_R(T,-)_{|\F}$ are fully faithful, and the quasi-inverses of the functors are induced by $-\otimes_ET$ and $\Tor_1^E(T,-)$, \cite{Baz1}, \cite{fac1}, \cite{fac2}.